datacarpentry/cloud-genomics/_episodes/04-which-cloud.md

 If your software requires Microsoft Windows, it may be cheaper to use MS Azure due to licensing issues.
 Azure's computing instances are known as Azure Virtual Machines and often come at a slightly higher cost than other cloud computing vendors' offerings.
 If a lot of your computing pipeling is Windows dependent, it may make sense to build everything on MS Azure from the get go.

 #### [IBM Cloud](https://www.ibm.com/cloud)
 IBM Cloud offers more than 11 million bare metal configurations in virtual mode which are customizable RAM and SSDs on bare metal.
-They also have an onn-demand provisioning for all servers whose management and monitoring included along with the direct and cost-free tech support
+They also have an on-demand provisioning for all servers whose management and monitoring included along with the direct and cost-free tech support

 ## How to Choose